 Does BSO Drug Court offer any transportation assistance?

-- BSO Drug Court does offer one-week bus passes for those who are in need of transportation to treatment.
+- BSO Drug Court offers one-week bus passes for those who require transportation to treatment.

 How long must I participate in treatment?

 - Individuals must participate in treatment for a minimum of one (1) year.

 How often must I attend treatment?

 - The frequency of treatment services is based on the participant's individual needs and could vary from month to month depending on what services are needed and offered.